coalesceio/Cortex-Node-types/README.md

 Document AI is an advanced AI model to extract data from documents.
 It can read both text and images, like logos or signatures, and is perfect for processing documents like invoices or financial statements automatically.
 More information about Document AI can be found in the official [Snowflake's Introduction to Document AI](https://docs.snowflake.com/en/user-guide/snowflake-cortex/document-ai/overview).

+### Prerequisite for DocumentAI node type

+* Set up the required objects(database,schema) and privileges to create table,task,stream
+* Prepare and publish a DocumentAI model in Snowflake using DocumentAI interface

 ### Document AI Node Configuration

 The Document AI node has the following configuration groups: